 Your first tour will take you to the top of mighty Sugarloaf Mountain – totally unmissable – by cable car, and through the 19th century streets to the old port where gold was once exported to Europe.
 A trip around the buzzing Santa Teresa area follows.
 Your second city tour will take you up to the towering statue of Christ the Redeemer with awe-inspiring views over the city, lagoon and the beaches of Copacabana and Ipanema.

-Stay: Three nights in a superior, partially open ocean view room in the Belmond Copacabana Palace Hotel.
+Stay: Three nights in a a Deluxe Ocean View Room at the Belmond Copacabana Palace Hotel.

 A short flight from Rio takes you to the world famous Iguassu Falls, where you’ll be met and taken to your hotel within the dense jungle of the Brazilian National Park.
 From here you’ll be able to see the falls from both the Brazilian and the Argentine perspectives, with tours of the surrounding rainforest, Devil’s Throat and San Martin Island.
 A zodiac boat will take you beneath the falls whilst an optional helicopter tour will give you an unforgettable opportunity to view, and photograph, the falls from above.